apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 ### Bridging Animations

 Now, we need to transform the `SwiftUI.Animation` into a `CAAnimation`.
 This is a little more complicated. `SwiftUI.Animation` is fairly opaque.
-It doesn't provide access to the type of animation, any of its parameters, or any way to execute itself as a function.
+It doesn't provide access to the type of animation, its configuration, or any way to execute itself as a function.

 Instead, we use the fairly hacky technique of parsing the animation's [`description`](https://developer.apple.com/documentation/Swift/CustomStringConvertible) and extracting parameters from it.